What We’ll Expect From You

 Will Road Scholar require proof of vaccination to participate?

 A Road Scholar program is a small, intimate group experience, and being vaccinated is vital to protecting ourselves, our families, and our communities from illness.
 We are guided by the Centers of Disease Control and Prevention, which states that being vaccinated for COVID-19 and other infectious diseases not only protects yourself and those close to you, it helps reduce spread of the disease in communities.
-For these simple yet crucial reasons, Road Scholar highly recommends participants to be vaccinated against COVID-19, and be up-to-date with all required and recommended vaccinations.
+For these simple yet crucial reasons, Road Scholar requires participants and Group Leaders to be vaccinated against COVID-19, and be up-to-date with all required and recommended vaccinations.
 For more information about the importance of vaccination, please visit:

 CDC Benefits of Getting a COVID-19 Vaccine